Nadler-Tushman Congruence Model

 As can be seen from the image, an organisation in fact consists of four elements that work together in order to process input into output.
 This process is referred to as the transformation process: natural resources, components or other means are processed and turned into something new.
 This includes the financial means, used to purchase all the other means.

 This transformation process takes place continuously within the organisation.
 The organisation’s environment is not as stable.
 Organisations are exposed to countless threats and opportunities and need to use their means in such a way as to achieve maximum profitability.
-Threats and opportunities can be identified using the SWOT model.
-Other environmental factors can be identified using PESTLE.

 The finished products or services are then delivered to the external market.
 The market’s reaction is important to the organisation, which will always consider and process it in the form of feedback.

 The transformation process itself, which can be made more efficient using the Nadler-Tushman Congruence Model, consists of the following four elements.

 Work refers to the tasks carried out by employees.
 It’s important that the result of these tasks are aimed at the company objectives.
 It should be apparent which skills or knowledge are required for tasks and company activities, and these should be present to a sufficient degree within the organisation.

 People are an important part of the organisation and the congruence within it, and form an important part of the Nadler-Tushman Congruence Model.

 A company aimed at innovation is looking for pioneering, fast-thinking people.
 A sales company is mostly focused on finding sales talent.